alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 that the profile uses to split the information, either switch to AdiIRC or bribe me to include some other way to get case data into VoiceAttack.

+**Note**: If you are running VoiceAttack as admin you need to run your IRC client as admin, too!
+Otherwise it can’t talk to VoiceAttack for security reasons.
+You really should _not_ run VoiceAttack with elevated privileges though.
+Or anything.

 #### Internal Case List ####

 If you have your IRC client setup properly, VoiceAttack will hold a list with